devCU/IPS-SideNote/README.md

 - Couple Typos, more detailed descriptions of some options
 - ToggleOff when hiding sidebar
 - Return Form - Return to last active tab when editing
-- Toastr CSS improvements and overrides available in sidenote.css for customization
+- Toastr CSS improvements and overrides
 - Lang bits updated
 - Code cleanup